Satellite virus: infection requires host cell to be co-infected with hepatitis B virus

 Enveloped, spherical about 22 nm in diameter.
 Membrane proteins are originated from the HBV helper virus.

 Circular, ssRNA(-) genome of 1,68 kb.
 Most of the genome displays complementary strands.
 Replication occurs by rolling circle, single genome being cleaved/ligated by HDV ribozymes.

 A single ORF encodes for S-HDAg.
 Late in infection, genome editing by host ADAR1 extends the S-HDAg ORF by 19 amino acids, inducing production of L-HDAg.
 Edited genome seems to be unable to replicate.

 - Virus attaches to host receptors though Major surface antigen.

-- Fusion of virus membrane with the cellular membrane; ribonucleocapsid is released in the cytoplasm and migrates to the nucleus.
+- Fusion of virus membrane with the vesicle membrane; ribonucleocapsid is released in the cytoplasm and migrates to the nucleus.

-- S-HDAg is expressed, promoting viral transcription and replication by host DNA-dependent RNA polymerase II
+- Transcription of S-HDAg, promoting viral transcription and replication by host DNA-dependent RNA polymerase II

 - later, genomic RNA is edited by host ADAR1, leading to L-HDAg expression which induce packaging of HDV genome at the RE.

 - Budding by helper HBV proteins.